slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 when writing a book start with your own ideas
+> *'Tears are words that need to be written.' -- Paulo Coelho*
 > *'Journal Regularly: Cheap paper is less perishable than gray matter.
 And lead pencil markings endure longer than memory.' -- Jack London*
 Paraphrasing the late Chris Cornell, there are no more writers like Shakespeare because all he had was a table, a candle, a pen and some paper.
 > *'Books are like mirrors: if a fool looks in, you cannot expect a genius to look out.' -- J.K.
 Rowling*